Stroll in Attingham's Walled Garden

 Spring is an important time of year in the garden as it’s when we start seeds off early in the glasshouses.
-We prepare the vegetable beds for planting and sow annual cut flowers for our raised hazel beds.
+We prepare the vegetable beds for planting and sow annual cut flowers.
 As the weather warms, we transplant seedlings into the main garden, constantly weeding as everything starts to grow.
 We grow a variety of fruit, vegetables and flowers.

-September, October and November see the continuing harvesting of our produce for the tea-rooms and shop.
+September, October and November usually see the continuing harvesting of our produce for the cafe and shop.
 We also begin clearing the main vegetable and frameyard beds as plants die back.
 The orchard needs harvesting, as 37 varieties of apple require picking, pressing and juicing.

 Towards the end of the year we start digging new beds ready for the following year.
 We replenish the soil in our glasshouse beds and prune the apple trees in the orchard.
 Pots need cleaning, labels need sorting and seeds have to be ordered as we prepare for the coming spring, and our yearly cycle starts over again.

 Historically, this is where the unmarried gardeners would have lived.

 Our seasonal fresh produce is used here on site in the recipes on the menu in our cafe.
 When available, surplus produce is available to purchase in the Stables Shop.

 Marking 10 years of restoration in the Walled Garden